SPSCommerce/sps-api-standards/standards/request-response.md

 ### Supported Status Codes

 - All REST APIs **MUST** use only the following status codes.
 APIs **MUST NOT** return a status code that is not defined here to express contractual or defined output of the endpoint.
-API Consumers may receive other status codes not presented because other infrastructure and proxies live in between the API and the consumer or other operational and platform constraints may return certain status codes.
+API Consumers may receive other status codes not presented because other infrastructure and proxies live in between the API and the consumer or other operational and platform constraints may return certain status codes. <a name="sps-invalid-status-code" href="#sps-invalid-status-code"><i class="fa fa-check-circle" title="#sps-invalid-status-code"></i></a>
 - APIs may not use all status codes defined, or only require a subset for their operations.
 - When an API must respond to a request that has potentially multiple valid status code responses, the API **SHOULD** respond with the "more-specific" status code.
 The "more-specific" status code is generally the highest number in the associated range.